Shopify/polaris/polaris.shopify.com/content/components/pagination.md

     description: >-
       Add a label between navigation buttons to provide more context of the content being viewed by the user.
-  - fileName: infinite-scroll.tsx
+  - fileName: pagination-infinite-scroll.tsx
     title: Infinite scroll
     description: >-
       Use for lists longer than 25 items.
-In mobile apps it’s natural to scroll to the bottom of the screen to load more items.undefinedundefined
+In mobile apps it’s natural to scroll to the bottom of the screen to load more items.
 ---

 # Pagination